-Okay, believe it or not, people have rolls.
+OK, believe it or not, people have rolls.
 People have fat.
-People wear jean sizes in the double digits, and plus sized dresses exist.
+People wear jean sizes in the double digits, and plus-size dresses exist.

 Fat people exist.
 And their existence isn't disgusting, so it's time to stop treating them like they're gross and unworthy of feeling confident.

 I don't know HOW many times I've seen social media shame fat people just for posting photos of themselves.
-A plus-sized woman could put a pic of herself in a bikini on the gram and is made fun of for having cellulite and stretch marks.
-People comment things like, "stop encouraging people to be unhealthy!"
+A plus-size woman could put a pic of herself in a bikini on the gram and is made fun of for having cellulite and stretch marks.
+People comment things like, "Stop encouraging people to be unhealthy!"

 Since when does posting a photo of yourself hanging out on the beach encourage people to be unhealthy?
 Are fat people not allowed to feel confident, or what?

 It's honestly disgusting how vicious fat-shaming is, and how the usage of social media makes fatphobia that much more widespread.
 What's truly saddening is that despite so many body-positive movements, these movements still lack the support for actual plus-sized bodies.

 I'm not talking about skinny models hunched over so you can see their slight belly rolls.
 I'm talking about women with thick thighs and stomachs that are far from flat.
 Brands claim to be inclusive but the plus-sized models they use could still fit into size 2 and 4 dresses.